Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 ## Checksums calculation

 Checksums are calculated not from the inserted data but from a formed part.
-The insert is sepparated to parts by partitioning.
+The insert is separated to parts by table's partitioning.
 Parts contain rows sorted by table `order by` and all values of functions (i.e. `now()`) or Default/Materialized columns are expanded.

 Example with parial insert because of partitioning.